Doom Patrol: "Infinite Crisis" and "One Year Later"

 DC editorial used the events of the "Infinite Crisis" storyline to restore the Doom Patrol's continuity.
 In escaping from the paradise dimension they had inhabited since the end of Crisis on Infinite Earths, Superboy-Prime and Alex Luthor created temporal ripples which spread throughout reality, causing overlaps on parallel timelines of certain events (Hypertime), such as restoring Jason Todd to life.

 In the reprinted edition of Infinite Crisis, additional scenes added to the collection showed Fever, Kid Slick, Ava, Nudge, Grunt, and Vortex among a two-page spread of heroes.

 While assisting the Teen Titans in battling Superboy-Prime, members of the Doom Patrol had flashbacks to their original history.
 Robotman and Niles Caulder regained memories of the previous Doom Patrol teams with which they had worked.
 This battle apparently undid some of Superboy-Prime's timeline changes and resulted in a timeline incorporating all previous incarnations of the Doom Patrol, but with Rita Farr and Larry Trainor still alive.
 The Chief confirmed that Rita was indeed killed by Zahl's explosion.
 The Chief claimed that he later found her skull and treated it with synthetic proteins until her malleable body was regrown from it.

-Steve Dayton is again using the Mento helmet and he is mentally unstable; however, he remembers his time as the Crimelord.
-The Chief appears to be manipulating the Doom Patrol members once again; he claims to wish to return them to normal so "maybe one day [they] won't be freaks anymore."
+Steve Dayton is again using the Mento helmet and he is mentally unstable; however, he remembers his time as the villainous Crime Lord.
+The Chief appears to be manipulating the Doom Patrol members once again; he claims to wish to return them to normal so "maybe one day [they] won't be freaks anymore".
 After the Doom Patrol encounters the Titans, the Chief tells them that Kid Devil should be a member of the Doom Patrol instead of the Titans, since his unique appearance and nature will always separate him from others.
 However, Beast Boy, Elasti-Girl, and Mento all stand up to the Chief and force him to step down as the Doom Patrol's leader, with Mento taking over that role.

 Two former members of the Teen Titans were dramatically altered during the course of the "Infinite Crisis".
 Mal Duncan, now code-named Vox, and his wife (Bumblebee) now reside in the Doom Patrol's castle headquarters.

 The Doom Patrol later appear in The Four Horsemen series (2007), with Caulder back in charge.
 According to Titans (vol. 2) #1, Beast Boy has recently become the team leader.

 In DC Universe: Decisions, Robotman has a supporting role while Mento appears in issue #4.